getodk/docs/docs/tutorial-mapping-households.rst

 Goals
 -----

-* Connect ODK to Power BI
+* Connect Power BI to ODK
-* Prepare location data for mapping
+* Prepare data for mapping
-* Build a map that displays households
+* Display data on the map

 .. _tutorial-power-bi-connect: